Logo

 Get to know professional services staff

 If professional services staff at your university are speaking at an event, attend it.
-Whether it’s marketing, communications, widening access or other areas, there’s a good chance they will approach you – but even if they don’t, there could be obvious windows in which to approach them in a way that does not feel intimidating.
+Whether it’s marketing and communications, widening access or other areas, there’s a good chance they will approach you – but even if they don’t, there could be obvious windows in which to approach them in a way that does not feel intimidating.

 Engaging with communications has helped me to attend media training sessions with the BBC and STV, and it’s opened up writing and speaking opportunities, including this very article.
 Again, you can build your brand and your research profile, making valuable new contacts in a low-stress way.